 There is much more to laser engraving photographs and clipart images than stated above.
 Please refer to the section on "Bitmapped Images" for a more thorough description of how to use, manipulate, and engrave these types of images.
-The following images are examples of the output of the different Dither Types.

 Halftone

 Diffusion Dither